muratk3n/thirdwave/en/README.md

 # Tweets

 This stash is massive.
-It's so frickin huge I keep a zipped backup of the .git folder, so if HD gets trashed I dont have to pull from GH from scrath.
+I keep a zipped backup of the `.git` , so if HD gets trashed I dont have to pull from GH from scratch.

 ---